tu-os-course/TI2726C-Assignments-2016/src/session_1/assignment.md

 In assignment 1.3 you will extend assignment 1.2 with the functionality to run another process.
 This so called "child" process has to execute the same code as the main program.

-The objectives are:
+The objectives are of your program are to:

-1. Create a "child" process which runs the previous assignment's functionality.
+1. Create a "child" process that runs the previous assignment's functionality.
 2. Create an if/else statement to print which process is active (child or parent)
-3. The parent process has to wait for the child process to finish
+3. Have the parent process wait for the child process to finish